OnnoGabriel/feathers-f-a-m-example/README.md

 $ docker-compose exec server npm run db:migrate
 ```

 That's it.
-The Feathers app is running and connected to a local MySQL database.
+The Feathers app is running (see ([http://localhost:3030/](http://localhost:3030/)) and connected to a local MySQL database.

 # Run feathers-authentication-management Actions

 The file `curl-commands.sh` contains examples how to call the API with the `f-a-m` service.
-Please refer to the [new `f-a-m` documentation](https://feathers-a-m.netlify.app/) for more details regarding f-a-m.
+Please refer to the [new f-a-m documentation](https://feathers-a-m.netlify.app/) for more details regarding f-a-m.

 For example, to register a new user just call: